lemleysamantha/Project-one/README.md

 * ### Python
 Python is a computer programming language often used to build websites and software, automate tasks, and conduct data analysis.
 Python is a general-purpose language, meaning it can be used to create a variety of different programs and isn't specialized for any specific problems.

+* ### Pandas
+Pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool,built on top of the Python programming language.

 * ### Machine Learning Model
 ML models are the mathematical engines of Artificial Intelligence, expressions of algorithms that find patterns and make predictions faster than a human can.